Particl-Community/academy/index.rst

    :description lang=en: A guide to become an expert for responsible and sustainable e-commerce in privacy with Particl Marketplace.
 Thanks to decentralized blockchain technology.
 The reference book in straightforward language.
    :keywords lang=en: Particl, Marketplace, Documentation, Blockchain, Privacy, E-Commerce, Decentralized

-**A documentation for Particl Marketplace.**
+**Documentation for Particl Marketplace.**

 .. meta::
    :description lang=en:

 Particl Academy guides you to become an expert for e-commerce with the :term:`Particl Marketplace`.
-It is the reference book in straightforward language.
+It is a reference book in straightforward language.

 :term:`Particl Marketplace` is the most secure and private online marketplace on the web, putting you at the center.
 You become the Robin Hood of retail, the Avenger against the forces of oppression, and the Punisher for rogues at the same time.
 Democracy is the force, and :term:`Particl Marketplace` your lightsaber.